leihuayi/OpenglIsland/README.txt

     main            -- contains main function for project : init of opengl, creation of displaylists
-    terrain         -- all functions for drawing the terrain : sky, waves, and terrain generation, movement of waves
+    terrain         -- all functions for drawing the terrain : sky, waves, and terrain generation, movement of waves,
+                        displaylists content with textures
     interactionManager -- all functions related to user input : rotation of the view, show menu, update view